giovanni-bertoncelli/json-translator/README.md

 ## Installation

-Since this package is not on the ufficial NPM registry you should add the github npm registry for my account prefix: create a .npmrc file inside your destination project and insert this line
+Since this package is not on the ufficial NPM registry you should add the github npm registry for my account prefix: create a .npmrc file inside your destination project (or the global npmrc, run "npm config list") and insert this line

 ```text
 @giovanni-bertoncelli:registry=https://npm.pkg.github.com